KarnbirKhera/CUDA-Vector-Addition/README.md

  **Float8:**
    - Inefficient as it requires two LDG.128 loads instructions.
-   - Upon looking into why an LDG.256 doesn't exist, it's likely because the width of the data that can move from the register to the load store unit is 128 bit's (matching our prior LDG.128 instruction).
+   - Upon looking into why an LDG.256 doesn't exist, it's likely because the width of the data that can move from the register to the load store unit is 128 bits (matching our prior LDG.128 instruction).